 Stocks mixed after unemployment rate stays high

-A three-day rally faded on Wall Street Friday after a pickup in hiring last month failed to bring down the unemployment rate.
+A three-day rally faded on Wall Street Friday after a small pickup in hiring failed to bring down the unemployment rate.

-The Dow Jones industrial average edged up after the government's September jobs report, as larger companies rose more than the rest of the market.
+The Dow Jones industrial average edged up after the report as larger companies beat the broader market.
 Broader indexes moved between small gains and losses.

 U.S. employers added 103,000 jobs last month, about double what economists had expected, the Labor Department said early Friday.
 The government also said more jobs were added in July and August than previously reported.

 The Dow Jones industrial average rose 4 points to 11,127 at 11:20 a.m.
 Eastern time.
 Pfizer Inc., Wal-Mart Stores Inc. and Home Depot Inc. led the Dow higher.
 Half of the Dow's 30 components fell.